ibrahim-hsn/StudySync/README.md

 •	Task and assignment tracker

 # Timetable with Schedule:
-This feature provides the user with a dedicated section for class timetables.
+We will provide an interface to the user where they can input their class schedule.
+The user will be able to view and manage their timetable efficiently, ensuring they stay organized with their daily academic routine.
 # Quiz Reminder:
- This feature offers a separate section for quizzes.
-It allows the user to input the topics covered so far and sends notifications every two days to revise a topic.
-It also alerts the user about any upcoming quizzes.
+The user will be able to input topics covered so far, and the system will send notifications every two days to revise a topic.
+Additionally, it will alert the user about any upcoming quizzes, helping them stay prepared.
 # Marks Tracker:
-This feature enables the user to enter their marks and monitor their performance in each subject.
-It highlights the areas of both the best and worst performance in each subject.
+The user will be able to enter their marks for each subject on a separate interface, and the system will analyse and highlight their best and weakest areas, enabling them to focus on necessary improvements.
 # GPA Planner:
-With this feature, the user can input their current cGPA, and the system will inform them of the GPA they need to maintain to achieve a good overall GPA (e.g., above 3.2).
+The user will be able to input their current CGPA, and the system will calculate and suggest the required marks/GPA to achieve a good overall standing (e.g., above 3.2).
 # Exam Alerts:
-This feature notifies the user about upcoming exams and identifies weak subjects based on previous quiz and assignment records.
-It also creates a study schedule according to the syllabus, considering the available time.
+We will provide an interface to the user for exam management.
+The user will be notified about upcoming exams, and the system will analyze their weak subjects based on past quiz and assignment records.
 # Assignment Tracker:
-This feature allows the user to break down assignments into smaller parts based on the given deadlines.
+We will provide an interface to the user for managing assignments.
+The user will be able to break down assignments into smaller, manageable parts based on given deadlines, ensuring timely completion.

 # Assignment Priority:
-This feature helps the user prioritize tasks based on their importance, calculated from the credit hours of each subject.
+We will provide an interface to the user to prioritize assignments effectively.
+The user will be able to rank tasks based on their importance, which will be calculated considering the credit hours of each subject, ensuring optimal time management.